NVE/ebm/docs/source/user_guide/getting_started.rst

 Getting started
 ===============
-This page is a quick guide to get you started with the Energibruksmodell (EBM) framework.
-The framework is designed to calculate energy use in buildings.
-The framework is developed by the Norwegian Water Resources and Energy Directorate (NVE).
+This page is a quick guide to get you started with the Energibruksmodell (EBM) model.
+The model is designed to calculate energy use in the norwegian building stock.
+The model is developed by the `Norwegian Water Resources and Energy Directorate (NVE) <https://www.nve.no>`_.

 Requirements